Other military issues

 |[ ] Mazzarino|

-A typewritten voucher, 'Vale por $5.00 CINCO PESOS', dated 6 July 1914, issued by the paymaster of the brigade commanded by General Macario Gaxiola.
+Another typewritten voucher from the P. B. R. de Sin., 'Vale por $5.00 CINCO PESOS', dated 6 July 1914, issued by the paymaster of the brigade commanded by General Macario Gaxiola.
 This appear to come from the time that the Constitucionalists were besieging Mazatlán.

 Macario Gaxiola Urías was born in Angostura, Sinaloa, in 1890.